aredn/documentation/arednGettingStarted/installing_firmware.rst

 There are two cases for installing AREDN |trade| firmware:

 1. If you already have an existing version of AREDN |trade| running on your device, then you can use your computer's web interface to navigate to **Setup > Administration > Firmware Update** to install your new firmware.
 This process will be explained in more detail in the **Advanced Configuration** section of this guide.
+Also, see *Firmware Upgrade Tips* in the **How-to Guides** section for additional information.

 ----------